 - Promptly communicate any changes in your status to medical schools directly.

 - Make alternative arrangements if you’re away for any extended period.
 Designate a parent or other person to respond to offers and notify the programs that this person has authority to act on your behalf during a specified period of time.
 And as always, be sure to let programs know if any of your contact information has changed.

 - Regularly check AAMC/AMCAS communication and updates through their website and Twitter.

-Finally, keep in mind that individual schools may have different guidelines for the acceptance process, and may request a Commit To Enroll decision at any time after April 30th.
+Final Thoughts: Keep in mind that the Application and Acceptance Protocols are not binding on either medical schools or applicants.
+Individual schools may have very different guidelines for the acceptance process.
+Some do not require use of the Choose Your Medical School Tool; others may request a Commit To Enroll decision at any time after April 30th.
 The AAMC cautions that: